Debt Consolidation With a Personal Loan: A Math-First Guide

 What consolidation is supposed to solve

 Debt consolidation combines multiple debts into fewer payments, often by paying off credit cards with a personal installment loan.
 The theoretical benefits are simpler bills, a fixed payoff timeline, and sometimes a lower effective interest rate than high-APR revolving balances.
 The theoretical failure mode is behavioral: freed credit limits tempt new spending, balances return, and now you also have an installment loan payment.
 Consolidation math must include behavior, not only APR comparisons.
+If you could instead pay cash for upcoming purchases to avoid new balances, compare that path with loan vs cash: real cost comparison.

 Start by computing your weighted average APR on revolving balances and your expected payoff timeline under a fixed monthly paydown plan using the Credit Card Payoff Calculator.
 Then model a personal loan offer using the Loan Payment Calculator with the correct principal, rate, and term, including whether origination fees reduce proceeds or increase principal.